Café Filho

-João Fernandes Campos Café Filho ([ʒuˈɐ̃w feʁˈnɐ̃dʒis ˈkɐ̃pus kaˈfɛ ˈfiʎu]; 3 February 1899 – 20 February 1970) was a Brazilian politician who served as the 18th president of Brazil, taking office upon the suicide of president Getúlio Vargas.
+João Fernandes Campos Café Filho ([ʒuˈɐ̃w feʁˈnɐ̃dʒis ˈkɐ̃pus kaˈfɛ ˈfiʎu]; 3 February 1899 – 20 February 1970) was a Brazilian politician who served as the 18th president of Brazil, taking office upon the suicide of President Getúlio Vargas.
 He was the first Protestant to occupy the position.

 Biography

 Early life and career

 Café Filho was born in Natal, Rio Grande do Norte, 3 February 1899.
 He was the founder of the Jornal do Norte (1921), editor of the O Correio de Bezerros in the city of Bezerros, Pernambuco (1923), and director of the newspaper A Noite (1925), writing in the latter, articles in which he asked soldiers, corporals and young officers to refuse to fight the so-called "Coluna Prestes", which resulted in his conviction to three months in prison.
 He then escaped to Bahia in 1927, under the alias Senílson Pessoa Cavalcanti, but eventually returned to Natal, where he surrendered.
 In 1923, he ran unsuccessfully for councilman of Natal.

 He joined the Liberal Alliance, and was one of the founders, in 1933, of the Social Nationalist Party of Rio Grande do Norte (PSN).
 Café Filho was elected federal deputy (1935–1937) and stood out for the defense of constitutional liberties.
 Threatened with arrest, he sought asylum in Argentina, returning to Brazil in 1938.
 He founded, along with Ademar de Barros, the Progressive Republican Party (PRP), for which he was elected federal deputy again (1946–1950).
-He was elected vice president by a coalition of parties that merged under the symbol Progressive Social Party (PSP).
+He was elected vice president by a coalition of parties that merged under the Social Progressive Party (PSP).
 As vice president, he also served as the president of the Senate.
 He took office as president following the suicide of incumbent Getúlio Vargas, 24 August 1954.